-Although Credit Card Insider does receive compensation from some card issuers as advertisers, this does not in any way influence our overall judgement of a card.
+Credit Card Insider receives compensation from some credit card issuers as advertisers.
+Advertiser relationships do not affect card ratings or our Best Card Picks.
 Self Lender has not endorsed this content in any way.

 What Are Credit Builder Loans?

-By paying back the entire loan responsibly, you’ll show that you can be a responsible borrower, and this positive activity will show up on your credit reports.
-This doesn’t mean that your credit will simply go from awful to excellent with this one loan, but it will improve your score (all other things being equal).
+As you pay back the loan, that positive activity will be reported to the three major credit bureaus: Experian, Equifax, and TransUnion.
+This payment history will show up on your credit reports.
+That doesn’t mean that your credit will simply go from awful to excellent with this one loan, but it will improve your scores (all other things being equal).

 Self Lender only began in March 2016, but they already have over 6,300 members saving over $1.7 million in credit builder accounts.
-They claim that most people who use their credit builder loan go from a 0 to 650 credit score in 6 to 9 months, or see a 60+ point improvement in their score.
+They claim that most people who use their credit builder loan go from a 0 to 650 FICO Score in 6 to 9 months, or see a 60+ point improvement in their score.

 How Does Self Lender Work?

 Self Lender is designed for people who are new to credit, or have bad credit and are looking to improve it.
-It’s free to join, and you can see how the program works in full before you actually take out a loan.
-You’ll be able to monitor your credit and check your credit score for free, without getting financially involved.
+They report activity to all three credit bureaus.
+Their savings plans start at $25/month, and you can get a 12-month or 24-month CD.

 If you want to take out a credit builder loan through Self Lender, here’s how the process works:

 And that’s all there is to it.
-Just be sure to make every monthly payment on time – you can set up autopay for that – and your credit will definitely improve.
-As long as you don’t do other things to hurt it, of course.
+Just be sure to make every monthly payment on time, and you can set up autopay for that.
+Like with any account, a late payment can hold back your credit scores for years.

 Getting the Most out of Self Lender